 Data Retention—Data must be retained for a period of 180 days, and be reported on after the 180 days has passed.
 This can happen in a system outside of Salesforce.

 Security for Remote/Mobile Users—Remote workers must use VPN to access Salesforce.
-All mobile users must use two-factor authentication (2FA).
+All mobile users must use multi-factor authentication (MFA).
 All mobile users must be individually approved by the admin.

-NOTE: For ease of use, you’ve decided to manage 2FA from a single permission.
+NOTE: For ease of use, you’ve decided to manage MFA from a single permission.